ssMaritime.com & ssMaritime.net

 Living on the ship was very exciting for me.
 Maybe

-play all day long and collect soda bottles which we exchanged for chocolate and
+would play all day long and collect soda bottles which we exchanged for

 The cooks and kitchen staff were Italian and they